 What to Do if You Suspect Abuse

-If you suspect your senior loved one is the victim of careless or malicious acts by caregivers in a nursing home, there are two things you should do right away: report your suspicions to the authorities, and speak with an elder abuse attorney.
+If you suspect your senior loved one is suffering from the careless or malicious acts by caregivers in a nursing home, there are two things you should do right away: report your suspicions to the authorities, and speak with an elder abuse attorney.
 There are a number of ways you can report the problem.
-First, document the signs you’ve noticed including changes in behavior, photos of injuries, written descriptions, and statements from the victim and witnesses.
+First, document the signs you’ve noticed including changes in behavior, photos of injuries, written descriptions, and statements from the abused individual and witnesses.

 You can then contact the local Adult Protective Services organization, or even call 911 for immediate help.
 Your call should remain confidential, so there’s no worries about repercussions.